Battle of Lansdown

-This is a course for everyone – those who want to race can definitely get a solid race out of it, those who want a challenge with their bootcamp, gym group, or mates will have plenty to give them that challenge, and those who just want to go along and have a laugh will not be disappointed!
+If you want to get a solid race, or want a challenge with your bootcamp, gym group, or mates then you can get that at Battle of Lansdown.
+Serious racers and those who just want to go along and have a laugh alike will not be disappointed!
+This is a course for everyone.

 See also: Why I’m A Crap OCR Racer